 Unless each coffee capsule gets separated and washed, they most likely end up in landfills or find their way to the incinerator, where they get burned for electricity.
 Wind and lousy waste management also add to ocean pollution.

 You know the story here.

-We know that only 9% of rubbish gets recycled worldwide.
+Only 9% of rubbish gets recycled worldwide.

 Let’s look at the SFbay compostable pod: At first glance, it looks pretty good.